 When to divide Iris Rhizomes

-It is best to wait 6 to 8 weeks after bloom to divide, it gives them time to store up some energy.
+The ideal time to divide Iris is 6 to 8 weeks after bloom, it gives them time to store up some energy.

 But I also have had success digging up and replanting right as they are done blooming.
 I do better in remembering what color is where, I always say I am going to mark them while blooming and somehow never get around to it.